 I am not aware of any photographs from between 1871 and 1914 that show an artist at work on a typeface design in Germany, or which record a foundry owner discussing a design with an artist.
 Some correspondence about in-progress designs has survived.
 For example, Otto Hupp’s papers at the Bayerisches Hauptstaatsarchiv include draft letters from him to Emil Julius Genzsch (1842–1907), a director at the E.J.
 Genzsch typefoundry in Munich and the Genzsch & Heyse foundry in Hamburg.
 Many of Karl Klingspor’s letters to Hupp are also in that same archive, also the the Klingspor Museum houses more of Karl Klingspor’s surviving correspondence.
 In one way or another, Otto Hupp (1859–1949) was probably more involved in type design than may be said to be the case for any other German-speaker active during the nineteenth and twentieth centuries.

-At least eight varieties of sources from a typeface’s design and manufacturing process could conceivably have survived and be available for researchers to consult today:
+At least eight varieties of sources for foundry type research regarding a typeface’s design and manufacturing could conceivably have survived and be available for researchers to consult today:

 - Letter drawings from its designer.